-(To Letter of Credit Number ) Certificate of the Town of Freeport [Bank] Attention: [Bank] Re: Irrevocable Letter of Credit Number Gentlemen: The undersigned, being duly authorized officer of the Town of Freeport, hereby certifies to [Bank] as follows: The amount of \$ is due and payable to the Town of Freeport because [state conditions A. in default].
-The undersigned is making demand for payment under the Letter of Credit identified above in the B. amount of \$ .
-IN WITNESS WHEREROF, the undersigned, a duly authorized officer of the Town of Freeport, has executed and delivered this Certificate this day of 200 .
+(To Letter of Credit Number)

+Certificate of the Town of Freeport

+[Bank]

+Attention: [Bank]

+Re: 1 Irrevocable Letter of Credit Number

+Gentlemen:

+The u follows: undersigned, being duly authorized officer of the Town of Freeport, hereby certifies to [Bank] a

+A. The amount of \$ is due and payable to the Town of Freeport because [stat conditions in default].

+В. The undersigned is making demand for payment under the Letter of Credit identified above i the amount of \$

+IN W executed and TTNESS WHEREROF, the undersigned, a duly authorized officer of the Town of Freeport, had delivered this Certificate thisday of 200

 TOWN OF FREEPORT

+By:

-Duly Authorized
+Its Duly Authorized